FedRAMP 20x — Program reference

 Seven categories.
 56 Low.
 61 Moderate.

 Each Key Security Indicator is a single, automatable outcome.
-The categories below cover the Phase 2 Moderate baseline as published in the FedRAMP 20x KSI spec.
-Per-category counts are best estimates pending the consolidated rules finalization.
+The categories below cover the Moderate baseline as published in the FedRAMP 20x KSI spec.
+The 56-KSI Low total is the authoritative figure; per-category counts are best estimates.

 | Code | Category | Low | Moderate | Examples |